 - try replacing the sugar with honey.

 - you can also make the cherry compote without any added sugar.
-However, you need to be aware that it will not keep long.
+However, you need to be aware that it will not last as long.

 Storage Instructions

-The compote should keep up to 2-3 days in the fridge.
-It may even last a bit longer, depending on how much sugar you used.
+The compote should keep 2-3 days in the fridge.
+It may even last longer, depending on how much sugar you use.

 Recipe